 B) Create a single season and create a 'first half' program and a 'second half' program.
 Again, using a discount to reduce the pricing when necessary.

-Volunteer requirements can be set on the Season page.
+Volunteer requirements can be set on the Seasons page.
 Requirements are created on a season by season basis.
 More information on creating these requirements, and the positions to fulfill them, can be found in our article Volunteering.

 The Copy This Season function allows for clubs to quickly copy over a specified list of programs from one season to another and either create a new season at the same time, or fill in a previously created season with copies of a season's programs.
 Note: When copying seasons over the system will not copy over any existing program-level requirements.